A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Numerical methods

 In what follows, we will just introduce the numerical scheme devoted to solve the eB model with factorized high order derivatives~\eqref{eq:eGNLW3f5} in order to ease the reading.
 A similar numerical scheme is adopted when the eB model with high order derivatives~\eqref{eq:eGNLW3} is concerned.

-This class of models has two main components, hyperbolic and dispersive.
-This remarkable structure makes them suitable for the implementation of a hybrid scheme splitting the two main components of the equations.
-This strategy has been initially introduced for Boussinesq-like and Green-Naghdi equations in order to handle correctly wave breaking that occurs as waves approach the shore, see~\cite{BCLMT,CLM,EIK05,FZ02,LannesMarche14}.
+The remarkable structure of the eB models make them suitable for the implementation of a hybrid scheme splitting the hyperbolic and dispersive parts of the equations.
+This strategy has been initially introduced for Boussinesq-like and Green-Naghdi equations in order to handle correctly wave breaking that occurs as waves approach the shore, see~\cite{BCLMT,LannesMarche14}.
 A computation of a half-time step of the hyperbolic part is used as a sensor to evaluate the energy loss occurring during wave breaking (accurate detection of wave fronts), see~\cite{TBMCL12}.
 Near the breaking points, the dynamics of the waves are described correctly using the hyperbolic part but the dispersive components of the equation become very singular.
 In order to handle wave breaking, switching from the dispersive part to the hyperbolic part is indispensable.
 In this paper, we do not investigate breaking waves.
-In fact, our work is limited to the flat topography case and we leave for future research the treatment of breaking waves in the variable bottom configuration.
+In fact, our work is limited to the flat topography case and we leave for future research works the treatment of breaking waves in the variable bottom configuration.
 However, we stick here to the splitting strategy since it is computationally efficient, stable and cheap.
+Moreover, this splitting strategy allowed us to overcome the severe time step restriction induced due to the presence of high order derivatives by calculating the time step in the first finite-volume sub-step.
+The numerical investigations show that the time step restriction from the CFL condition (according to which the time step must be chosen proportional to the mesh spacing) of the finite-volume step is enough to ensure stability for the whole numerical method.
 The splitting scheme following the lines in~\cite{BCLMT,LannesMarche14,BGL17} is presented in the section below.